 Corporate leaders, this one is for you.
 Think back to when you started your corporate career path.
 Maybe it was 20 years ago.
-Maybe it was 5 years ago.
+Maybe it was 10 years ago.

 Take a brief pause to look at your time investment, your progression and to revel in your accomplishments.
 Then ask yourself a bold and honest question:

 The world of work as we’ve known it for the past 50 years is crumbling and simultaneously morphing into something we’re yet to fully understand.

-So, what are your other options?
-Here’s a handful to ponder.
+So, what are your other alternative options?

-1. JOIN A STARTUP.
+1. Join A Startup.

 Working for a startup is oh-so-chic and trendy these days.